galaxyproject/galaxy-hub/src/Admin/GetGalaxy/index.md

 ## Get Galaxy for Development

-* *Fork Galaxy in !GitHub*
+* *Fork Galaxy in GitHub*
-  * If you're doing development or making changes to Galaxy, it's typically a good idea to fork Galaxy in !GitHub and update to/from your fork.
+  * If you're doing development or making changes to Galaxy, it's typically a good idea to fork Galaxy in GitHub and update to/from your fork.
   * This changes the process slightly, see the [GitHub fork documentation](https://help.github.com/articles/fork-a-repo/) for details.

 ## Become an Admin: Example